PauliusMacernis/KnowledgeBase/Python.md

 ```
 from .GausianDistribution import Gaussian
 ```
-(in case of example, GausianDistribution.py file has a line on `from .GeneralDistribution import Distribution`)
+(in case of example, GausianDistribution.py file has a line on `from .GeneralDistribution import Distribution`, the file __init__.py is kind of autoload for the package)

-Also, there is a need for `./setup.py` file which contains a similar content:
+Also, there is a need for `./setup.py` file which contains the content like this one, this is the meta information about the package itself:

 ```
 from setuptools import setup